-CRITICAL: SUBSTANTIAL: MODERATE: LOW: 7-8 in MLA 5-6 in MLA 3-4 in MLA 1-2 in MLA (Hiç (Medium / (Low/ (111) J'' ) Preventative) Preventative) aspects of home environment environment causing a leaving some risk to independence. aspects of home environment causing major harm or danger to significant risk of harm or danger to client or others or there are major client or others or a significant risk to risks to independence. independence.
-Risks relating to participation in community life Unable to sustain involvement in vital aspects of work/ education/ learning causing severe loss of independence.
+CRITICAL: 7-8 in MLA SUBSTANTIAL: 5-6 in MLA MODERATE: 3-4 in MLA LOW: 1-2 in MLA (Hig gh) (Medium / Preventative) (Low/ Preventative) environment causing major harm or danger to client or others or there are major risks to independence. causing a significant risk of harm or danger to client or others or a significant risk to independence. leaving some risk to independence. • rticipation in comm unity life Unable to sustain involvement in vital aspects of work/ education/ learning causing severe loss of independence.
 Unable to sustain involvement in many aspects of work/ education/ learning causing a significant risk to losing independence.
 Unable to manage several aspects of involvement in work/ learning /education and this will, in the foreseeable future, pose a risk to independence.
 Has difficulty undertaking one or two aspects of work/learning / education / family and/or social networks indicating little risk to independence.
 Unable to sustain involvement in vital or most aspects of family /social roles and responsibilities and social contact causing severe loss of independence.
 Unable to sustain involvement in many aspects of family /social roles and responsibilities and social contact causing significant distress and/or risk to independence.
 Able to manage some of the aspects of family / social roles and responsibilities and social contact, that pose some risk to independence.
 Able to manage most of the aspects of family / social roles and responsibilities and social contact, that pose some risk to independence.